Diskmaster/ModernPrecombines/MANUAL.md

 Once your archive is successful, clean out the loose files from the appropriate directories in Data/ This will usually be just Data/Meshes/Precombined/ if you have nothing else included.

 The following steps only apply if you generated with clean mode.
 Filtered mode generations can skip ahead a bit to the Previs phase.

+First of all, that .psg file that got generated needs to be compressed.
+This is thankfully real easy to do.
+CreationKit.exe -CompressPSG:pluginname.esp is what you use to do this.
+The Creation Kit will show up with it's window and do stuff and disappear when finished.
+If it does nothing, check what you typed out.
+You'll see a smaller sized .csg next to the .psg file.
+Distribute that with your mod.
+Delete the .psg if you like at this point.

+You also need to generate a cell index file.
+CreationKit.exe -BuildCDX:pluginname.esp will do this and take longer than the previous step.
+If you are watching the log file or window and start to see things about dummy data, your precombine meshes did not generate properly and you will have to start over.
+When it's done generating, make sure you also pack this with your mod.

+Now, before you start the previs generation run, two things to note.
+This is the part that takes the longest, and is about six hours for the entire game on my system.
+If you want to save some memory usage, temporarily move ALL texture .ba2 archives to that textmp folder you were asked to create earlier in the manual.
+The CK is dumb and tries to load all archives during the generation and for previs, textures aren't a requirement but it loads them anyway.

+Once you have done this, made your prayers to whatever deity you prefer, the command line is CreationKit.exe -GeneratePreVisData:pluginname.esp clean all You may notice that the options that were discussed on the Precombine phase are valid here as well, and recent discussion recommends using clean mode regardless of what you used to build precombines on.
+I personally haven't seen much a difference between the two modes, but I suspect that filtered previs is equivalent to the first CK GUI mode and shouldn't be used. [note: Verify this]

+Go make some coffee or something, as previously noted, this is going to take a while.
+The CK will close when it finishes like before.
+If successful, you'll see a new subdirectory in Data/ called Vis/

+Take a moment to move the texture .ba2s back to the Data/ folder before you continue so that future runs aren't broken due to this.
+I've done it.

+Now, the CK also generated a file called PreVis.esp.
+This file is the previs equivalent to the CombinedObjects.esp file above and the same information applies to it.
+Use 05_MergePreVis.pas from Searge's scripts or do the CK resave dance and merge with the same masterlist fixed script as before.

+Also, repack your archive to include the newly generated Vis/ file contents, which all end with .uvd.
+They are Umbra tomes and are the important information the game uses to figure out where to occlude and render correctly for optimum frames per second.
+Delete the Vis/ subdirectory after once you've confirmed they are in Main.ba2.

+At this point, you are done with the generation part.
+It's technically ready for release provided you include the plugin, Main.ba2, Texture.ba2 if relevant, and supporting files.
+(The .csg and .cdx) Also, your plugin name is hashed in the meshes, so do NOT rename your plugin, or else you'll have to rebuild again.

+Start testing the mod and check to see if it's all looking okay, as the Creation Kit has known issues in places with generation and there's only so much we can do about it.
+Run Quick Auto Clean and Identical to Previous Overrides if needed on the plugin and release if it passes testing checks.

+[note: need to fill in common pitfalls and known technical issues like the 3 master limit on unpatched CK]